saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Description of the tax type
+Description of the tax type.

 </td>
 </tr>